A GEORGIAN HISTORICAL MYSTERY

 Alec Halsey Mystery Series Book 4

 S ummer 1764.
-Alec and Selina are anxiously awaiting the birth of their first child at their estate in Kent.
-It should be a time of happy family celebration, but the death of a young poacher in what appears to be a revenge killing has Alec investigating murder.
-And when renovations to his sprawling manor uncover a secret burial site, skeletal remains unearth a shocking family secret.
+Alec and Selina anxiously await the birth of their first child at their estate in Kent.
+It should be a time of family celebration, but the death of a young poacher has Alec investigating murder.
+And when renovations to his sprawling manor unearth a secret burial chamber, a shocking family secret comes to light.
 Everything Alec thought he knew about his birth is again called into question, and with it the special bond with his irascible uncle Plantagenet.

 Alec Halsey Mysteries

 Blood, bright red, seeped from the wound in tiny bubbles where the arrow had pierced the flesh, entered the heart and clipped a lung.
 When struck, the beast had lifted its heavy head, startled.
 It then turned and fled, frantic, from the open pasture to the safety of cover deep in the wood.